MuTsunTsai/fen-tool/README.md

 ## Notation

-This tool supports most of the fairy FEN syntax.
+This tool supports most of the [Fairy FEN](https://www.janko.at/Retros/d.htm) syntax (by Joost de Heer).
 A brief summary:

 - Use `-` in front to denote neutral pieces (e.g. `-k`).
 - Use `*` + number to denote rotation (e.g. `*2Q`).
 May be used together with neutral piece (e.g. `-*3b`).
 - Use `'` + single char or `''`(that's two single-quote, not a double-quote) + double chars to denote text (e.g. `'A`, `''12`).
 Note that you can even use emoji with this syntax (e.g. `'🦆`; note that some emojis are actually two chars, e.g. `''🎅🏻`).
 May be used together with rotation (e.g. `*1'A`).
+- Two markers can be used: `c` (circle) and `x` (cross).
+The square and triangle markers in FFEN are not supported here.

 ## Chess set credits